irobillions/API-shop/README.md

 ## First step
  - create an virtual environment usinf python 3.7 with:
+   Note: delete my env and migration files to create yours using this readme

        py -m venv env
  - run the virtual env and install all dependencies :